Monét X Change

 Monét X Change (born February 19, 1990) is the stage name of Kevin Akeem Bertin, an American drag queen, singer, podcaster, and reality television personality.
 She is known for competing on the tenth season of RuPaul's Drag Race (2018), on which she placed sixth and was crowned the season's Miss Congeniality, and for winning the fourth season of RuPaul's Drag Race All Stars (2018–2019) alongside Trinity the Tuck.
 She returned to compete in the seventh season of RuPaul's Drag Race All Stars, an all-winners season, where she placed runner-up.

-She currently co-hosts the podcasts Sibling Rivalry (with Bob the Drag Queen) and Ebony and Irony (with Lady Bunny).
-She also hosts the Dropout show "Monét's Slumber Party".
+She currently co-hosts the podcast Sibling Rivalry (with Bob the Drag Queen), and formerly hosted Ebony and Irony (with Lady Bunny).
+She also hosts the Dropout show Monét's Slumber Party and her podcast Monét Talks.

 Early life

 Bertin was born in Brooklyn, New York City.
-At six months old, she moved to Castries, Saint Lucia, and then back to Brooklyn when she was 10.
-She grew up in East Flatbush, Brooklyn and attended the Professional Performing Arts School in Manhattan.
-She later moved to The Bronx as an adult.
-She trained in opera performance at Westminster Choir College of Rider University.
+At six months old, he moved to Castries, Saint Lucia, where he was adopted by his aunt and uncle.
+He moved back to Brooklyn when he was 10, growing up in East Flatbush, Brooklyn and attended the Professional Performing Arts School in Manhattan.
+He later moved to The Bronx as an adult.
+He trained in opera performance at Westminster Choir College of Rider University.

-The first drag pageant Monét X Change won was the sixth annual Gay Caribbean USA Pageant on September 27, 2014, representing Saint Lucia.
-Her drag sister is RuPaul's Drag Race season 8 winner, Bob The Drag Queen, and her drag mother is Honey Davenport, making her a member of the Davenport drag family.
+Monét X Change started doing drag in 2012 in New York City.
+The first drag pageant she won was the sixth annual Gay Caribbean USA Pageant on September 27, 2014, representing Saint Lucia.
+Her drag sister is RuPaul's Drag Race season 8 winner, Bob the Drag Queen, and her drag mother is Honey Davenport, making her a member of the Davenport drag family.